Date: 24–27 Jun 2021

 Circle songs and group improvisations can be a fun way to warm up a group, develop new musical and vocal skills, improve memory and quick learning of parts and bring different flavours to the existing repertoire of a community singing workshop, choir or singing group.
 The core elements of the seminar will be exercises and games in the areas of rhythm, melody construction, use of language, harmonic contexts and vocal qualities.
 Participants will also practice facilitating a range of material, from open-for-all, inclusive songs to more specific, complex structures.

 The course will be held in person in North London.
-Dates to be confirmed in early 2021 – if you are interested in joining, please contact Guillermo : email@example.com
+Dates: 24-27 June 2021 – if you are interested in joining, please contact Guillermo : firstname.lastname@example.org

 Throughout these 4 days, a small group of singers and song leaders will have the chance to explore together and deepen the understanding of different forms and models of collaborative vocal improvisation, including Circlesinging.
 Everyone will have the opportunity to lead and be led by others, as well as acquire some fundamental tools to develop their own improvisational language and musicianship, and gain confidence in group-leading skills.

 This seminar is addressed at everyone interested in leading groups of people- singers and non-singers into spontaneous ‘in the moment’ group singing.
 These inclusive community music-making moments can be a useful way to integrate people, enhance communication and creativity in schools, courses, retreats, at the workplace… and to generate a flow of wellbeing chemicals in everyone’s brain, and a sense of relaxation, warmth, belonging, therefore becoming a meditative practice.

 The core elements will be diverse exercises and games in the areas of rhythm, melody construction, use of invented language, harmony and tone quality, Circlesinging and VoiceOrchestra techniques, grooves and harmonic sequences with two distinct and complementary objectives: